 Here are examples of what Boaler derides as “not problem-solving” and “not real”:

 “(1) Joe can do a job in 6 hours and Charlie can do the same job in 5 hours.
 What part of the job can they finish by working together for 2 hours?
 (2) A restaurant charges $2.50 for 1/8 of a quiche.
 How much does a whole quiche cost?
 These questions all come from published textbooks and are typical of the questions students work with in math class.
 But they are all nonsensical.
 Everyone knows that people work at a different rate together than when alone, restaurants charge a different proportional price for food that is sold in bulk…” (p.
 192) [No, not “everyone” knows these things, and they are not even necessarily true.
 Cite source?]

 Yes, math is important, but “real mathematics” is not just about creativity and beauty and patterns and making new discoveries.
 It’s about solving problems.

 Claim: “research has consistently found homework to either negatively affect or not affect achievement” (p.
 107)

-When it comes to talking about homework, Boaler is surprisingly regressive; for someone that preaches “innovation” and “reform” and “progress”, there is an overwhelming focus on “old-school” homework — worksheets, isolated lists of practice problems, etc. — without even acknowledging that newer forms of homework and tools that have been around for decades now (such as the personal computer) render those problems obsolete.
+When it comes to talking about homework, Boaler is surprisingly regressive; for someone who preaches “innovation” and “reform” and “progress”, there is an overwhelming focus on “old-school” homework — worksheets, isolated lists of practice problems, etc. — without even acknowledging that newer forms of homework and tools which have been around for decades now (such as the personal computer) render those problems obsolete.